-3 44.
-First, the City often attempts to justify its non-residents ban as rooted in the refusal of neighboring communities to help pay for the acquisition of land for the Park.
-This justification 4 5 is not supported by the facts.
-Before the Park opened, the City turned down an offer from Santa 6 Clara County in 1964 to contribute \$500,000 toward the acquisition costs-which would have 7 defrayed a significant portion of those costs-because accepting the County's offer would mean 8 that the Park would need to be open to all.
-Further, the two immediately neighboring towns, Los 9 Altos Hills and Portola Valley, are residential communities with limited commercial and retail 10 activity.
-Those towns were only incorporated in 1956 and 1964, respectively, and could not have 11 been expected to contribute significantly to the purchase of land for the Park after the City had 12 already committed to purchasing the land.
-In fact, the City preferred to create what Palo Alto politicians called a "small attendance natural park for use by Palo Altans only."3 Another local 13 politician added, "From the start, the whole idea has been that of a natural retreat for the people of 14 Palo Alto.
-It's our park and we should run it to suit ourselves."4 15

-16 45.
-Second, the City has asserted that visitation must be limited to Palo Alto residents 17 to protect the environment, because they take better care of the Park than people of other 18 communities.
-This deeply offensive and arguably racist and classist notion has been repeated for 19 decades, beginning in the 1960s when the City Council put the "residents-only" Ordinance on the books.
-In the 1970s, City administrators asserted that "Foothills Park visitors [i.e., Palo Alto 20 21 residents] demonstrate more pride of ownership and cause less damage than in other city parks open to nonresidents."5 As a City Councilman said after the debate over opening the Park in 1973: 22 "An issue of this sort doesn't bring out people's noblest sentiments."6 The same sentiment was 23 24 expressed in 2005, when the City Council voted 5-4 against allowing the City's Parks & Recreation Commission (the "PRC") to study alternatives to the Ordinance, with one Council member stating that allowing non-residents to access the Park would be "a prescription for environmental degradation."7 In all this time, the claim that Palo Alto residents cause less damage to the Park than non-residents has never been supported by any data.
+- 44. First, the City often attempts to justify its non-residents ban as rooted in the refusal of neighboring communities to help pay for the acquisition of land for the Park.
+This justification is not supported by the facts.
+Before the Park opened, the City turned down an offer from Santa Clara County in 1964 to contribute \$500,000 toward the acquisition costs-which would have defrayed a significant portion of those costs-because accepting the County's offer would mean that the Park would need to be open to all.
+Further, the two immediately neighboring towns, Los Altos Hills and Portola Valley, are residential communities with limited commercial and retail activity.
+Those towns were only incorporated in 1956 and 1964, respectively, and could not have been expected to contribute significantly to the purchase of land for the Park after the City had already committed to purchasing the land.
+In fact, the City preferred to create what Palo Alto politicians called a "small attendance natural park for use by Palo Altans only."
+Another local politician added, "From the start, the whole idea has been that of a natural retreat for the people of Palo Alto.
+It's our park and we should run it to suit ourselves." - 45.
+Second, the City has asserted that visitation must be limited to Palo Alto residents to protect the environment, because they take better care of the Park than people of other communities.
+This deeply offensive and arguably racist and classist notion has been repeated for decades, beginning in the 1960s when the City Council put the "residents-only" Ordinance on the books.
+In the 1970s, City administrators asserted that "Foothills Park visitors [i.e., Palo Alto residents] demonstrate more pride of ownership and cause less damage than in other city parks open to nonresidents."
+As a City Councilman said after the debate over opening the Park in 1973: "An issue of this sort doesn't bring out people's noblest sentiments."
+The same sentiment was

-25 Joint Park Gets Cool Reception, Palo Alto Times (July 29, 1964).
+25 | 3 Joint Park Gets Cool Reception, Palo Alto Times (July 29, 1964).

-27

-5 Continued outsiders' ban favored for Foothill Park, Palo Alto Times (Aug.
+&lt;sup>5 Continued outsiders' ban favored for Foothill Park, Palo Alto Times (Aug.
 1973).

-6 Id.